Skip to content →

 What is the make up of your family and where do you live?
 Please include ages of children and which child has albinism.

-My husband, David, and I live in Phoenix, Arizona and have 3 children – Luke (11), Nora (9), and Drew (7).
-Nora is our only girl and only child with albinism.
+I live in Phoenix, Arizona with my husband, David.
+Our children are Luke (14), Nora (12), and Drew (10).
+Nora is our only daughter and only child with albinism.

 What does NOAH mean to you?